austinelliott9/Python-Hangman-Game/README.md

 ## 🙌 Acknowledgements

 Originally developed as the final project for [CS50's Introduction to Programming with Python (CS50P)](https://cs50.harvard.edu/python).
 This version was enhanced for GitHub presentation with cleaner code, documentation, and testing.
+For a video demonstration created for the course, please click [here](https://www.youtube.com/watch?v=2ek9Izr-ovE).

 ---